maildev/maildev/docs/api.md

   middleware: '/maildev'
 });

-// Maildev available at localhost:1080/maildev
+// Maildev running on localhost:1080/maildev
 maildev.listen(function(err) {
   console.log('We can now sent emails to port 1025!');
 });

-const proxy = proxyMiddleware('/maildev', {
+// proxy all maildev requests to the maildev app const proxy = proxyMiddleware('/maildev', {
   target: `http://localhost:1080`,
   ws: true,
 });

-// Maildev is now available at the specified route /maildev app.use(proxy);
+// Maildev available at the specified route '/maildev' app.use(proxy);
 ```